 22. On the application menu, go to the Links folder and click on the New Link item.

-24. Select the employee form created in the previous steps and click Next.
+25. Select the employee form created in the previous steps and click Proceed.

-26. Link properties.
-Change the properties according to the image below and click on the Save button to finish the wizard.
+27. Connection properties.
+Change the properties according to the image below, and click the Save button to finish the connection settings.